What's the history of Murano glass?

 The Glass Museum exhibits various creations that reconstruct the history of Murano glass, from its origins to the latest expressions latest.
 The collections are chronologically arranged: in addition to the archaeological section - with Roman relics of the 1 st , 2 nd and 3 rd Century AD - you can visit the largest historical collection of Murano glass, with major pieces produced between the 15th and 20th Century, including masterpieces by Venini & C. , Vittorio Zecchin , Carlo Scarpa .

 In addition, the museum hosts temporary collections.
-In these days the exhibition of Luciano Vistosi and EGE - European Glass Experience until 5 th June.
+In the days we were there it was exposed Luciano Vistosi and EGE - European Glass Experience until 5th June 2015.